 The big questions for baby’s first flight

 When should baby take their first flight?
-4, 6, 10 months too young?
+Is 4, or 6, or 10 months too young?

 The bottom line, if life with your baby feels hard at home, parenting on a plane will also feel hard.
 But when given the choice between hard on a plane to the beach or hard in your living room, I would take the beach!
 (For tips on a beach vacation with baby, we have you covered there, too!)
 We love traveling with our kids enough that we turned it into a business so of course, we say “GO!”, whenever you have the chance.

 Yes, planes are gross and germy and Covid adds a whole other layer of concern for flying with your baby.
 If you have an unavoidable flight with your baby during the pandemic, we have general tips that will cover keeping all kinds of germs away.

 For smaller babies and young toddlers, wearing them through the airport and boarding will minimize how much they touch and will ward off any unwanted touching by strangers.